C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: -precategories and their ideals

-for $a\in \TT(\rho,\sigma)$, $b\in \TT(\sigma,\tau)$.
-By a \emph{representation} of $\TT$ \emph{in a Hilbert space} $H$ we shall mean a representation of $\TT$ in the $C^*$-algebra $L(H)$ of all bounded operators.
-We shall say that the representation is faithful if all the mappings $\{\pi_{\sigma\rho}\}_{\sigma,\rho\in \TT}$ are injective. \end{defn} \begin{rem} The above definition differs from the one presented in \cite[Def.
+for $a\in \TT(\sigma,\rho)$, $b\in \TT(\tau,\sigma)$.
+By a \emph{representation} of $\TT$ \emph{in a Hilbert space} $H$ we mean a representation of $\TT$ in the $C^*$-algebra $L(H)$ of all bounded operators.
+We say that the representation is faithful if all the mappings $\{\pi_{\sigma,\rho}\}_{\sigma,\rho\in \TT}$ are injective. \end{definition} \begin{remark} The above definition differs from \cite[Def.
 1.8]{glr}.
 However, as in \cite[Prop.
-1.14]{glr} (which can be easily refined to deal with $C^*$-precategories) one can show that for every $C^*$-precategory $\TT$ there is a faithful representation of $\TT$ in a Hilbert space. \end{rem} \begin{ex}[$C^*$-category of Hilbert modules] Let $\{X_\rho\}_{\rho\in \TT}$ be the family of right Hilbert modules over a $C^*$-algebra $A$, indexed by a collection of objects $\TT$.
-Then $\TT$ with morphisms being the adjointable maps between the Hilbert $A$-modules:
+1.14]{glr} (which can be easily refined to deal with $C^*$-precategories) one can show that every $C^*$-precategory $\TT$ may be faithfully represented in a Hilbert space. \end{remark} The following statement generalizes an elementary, but frequently used, fact that a representation of an ideal in a $C^*$-algebra extends to a representation of this $C^*$-algebra. \begin{proposition} Suppose that $\KK$ is an ideal in $\TT$ and $\{\pi_{\sigma,\rho}\}_{\sigma,\rho\in \TT}$ is a representation of $\KK$ in a Hilbert space $H$.
+If we denote by $P_\rho$, $\rho\in \TT$, the orthogonal projection onto the essential subspaces of $\pi_{\rho,\rho}$: